-All of them belong to the order of tetraodontiforms, characterised by the absence of scales.
-Instead they have a very thick and elastic skin covered with a gelatinous mucosa that serves as protection.
-Its thickness can be up to 7.6 cm.
+Instead, they have very thick and elastic skin covered with a gelatinous mucosa that serves as protection.

-The scientific name of this fish (Mola mola) comes from its resemblance to the stone used in the mills to grind the grain, the “millstone”.
+7. The name Mola mola comes from its resemblance to the stone used in the mills to grind the grain, the “millstone”

 The name in English “ocean sunfish” comes from this fish’s habit of sunbathing on the surface.
-There are several theories to explain this behaviour.
+There are several theories to explain this behavior.

 One of them says that it is a way to get rid of their parasites.

-Those fish have actually no tale.
-With very flat bodies the Mola Mola can grow as tall as they grow long, which gives them its moon shape.
-In the course of evolution the caudal fin disappeared and has been replaced by a rounded structure that takes the name of “clavus”, which is a kind of fan-shaped pseudo-tail.
+In the course of evolution, the caudal fin disappeared and has been replaced by a rounded structure that takes the name of “calves”, which is a kind of fan-shaped pseudo-tail

-Due to the lack of an authentic tail to propel itself forward and the small size of its pectoral fins, the sunfish uses its thin and long dorsal and ventral fins to move, pushing forward moving both fins from one side to the other at the same time and in the same direction.
+Due to the lack of a true tail to propel itself forward and the small size of its pectoral fins, the sunfish uses its thin and long dorsal and ventral fins to move.

-The color of the sunfish can vary from brown to grey, silver, black or even almost white.
-They may also have spots.
-Mola are capable of color changes particularly when stressed or under attack from a sea lion or other predator.
-They can turn from light to dark within a matter of moments.
+The color of the sunfish can vary from brown to grey, silver, black, or even almost white.
+They may also have spots

 Ocean sunfish may live up to ten years in captivity, but the longevity of molas in the wild is still a mystery.

-Adults are vulnerable to few natural predators, although it is prey to sea lions, killer whales and sharks.
 Speaking of sharks, sunfish are commonly confused with them since they are often found swimming at shallow depth with their large dorsal fin hovering on the surface.
-But despite their size, oceanic Mola Mola are harmless to humans.
+But despite their size, oceanic mola-mola is harmless to humans.

 Sometimes these fish usually appear trapped in fishing nets.